Haierlab/eslame-project/README.md

 ## License

-This project is licensed under the AMIKOM University License
+This project is licensed under the AMIKOM University License.